 When chapter playback is complete, automatically play next chapter: if this option is selected, playback will be continuous through the whole Bible until you stop playback.
 When the end of the chapter is reached, the next chapter will be loaded and played automatically.

-Once you have set up Bible audio support, the Bible panel will add a media control bar:
+Once you have set up Bible audio support, the Bible panel will add a media control bar at the bottom:

 Sample Bible panel showing media control bar

-The Play Audio Verse Widget (see Verse Widgets) only appears if you are using the AMG Publishers' KJV audio Bible (which supports individual verse playback).
+The Play Audio Verse Widget (see Verse Widgets) only appears if you are using the Hendrickson or AMG Scourby Audio Bible (which supports individual verse playback).
 Clicking this verse widget starts playback at the specific verse and continues through the chapter.
 Shift+Clicking the widget plays back that verse only.
 Clicking the verse widget of an actively-playing verse stops playback.

 The media control bar (bottom of panel) works like a typical audio player.
-If you are using the AMG Publishers' KJV audio Bible, the skip buttons will move back/forward one verse.
+If you are using the Hendrickson or AMG Scourby Audio Bible, the skip buttons will move back/forward one verse.
 For other Bible audio file sets, the skip buttons will move approximately by verse.
 Clicking on the playback progress bar will jump to that location in the audio.